kendall-beaver/misinformation-study/analysis/data/README.md

 ## MIST-20 DATA

-Participants were asked to categorize the following news headlines as either 'Fake News' or 'Real News', in the context of American government, media, institutions, etc.
+Participants were asked to categorize the following news headlines as either 'Fake News' or 'Real News', while considering each headline in the context of American government, media, institutions, etc.

 1. **First 10 Items _1** - *"Government Officials Have Manipulated Stock Prices to Hide Scandals"*
 1. **First 10 Items _2** - *"The Corporate Media Is Controlled by the Military-industrial Complex: The Major Oil Companies Own the Media and Control Their Agenda"*